LLMs can hide text in other text of the same length: Method

 \textbf{A quantitative measure of the quality of the stegotext $s$.} Measuring the meaningfulness of a text is a longstanding linguistic challenge, and arguably an ill-posed problem.
 Here, for the purpose of evaluating our method, we adopt soundness as a practical proxy for meaningfulness.
 Soundness refers to the plausibility of the arrangement of symbols in a text.
 This is precisely what a LLM estimates: the product of the probabilities of each token $a_1, \dots, a_n$ given the preceding ones yields an estimate of the overall plausibility of the text $A$:

 This definition has a clear defect: longer texts are by construction less plausible.
 For instance, it judges the text of this paper until this point $ \cdot$ less meaningful than the following string \textit{iawundemè09 89huibqyfhwenah csyabdnar FI VNAOcijawo niwakhdb}, that is a difficult position to hold even for reviewer 2.
-Following the example of \citet[Figure 1 A-B]{unsupervised-translation}, we will use this definition only to compare the relative plausibility of two or more texts of the same token length.
+Following the example of \citet[Figure 1 A-B]{unsupervised-translation}, we will use this definition only to compare the relative plausibility of two or more texts of the same token length\footnote{Another possibility is to keep texts of any length and normalize the probability by the number of tokens, as the popular metric perplexity, defined as $1/ \sqrt[n]{p(A)}$.
+But this normalization does not fully factor out length: LLMs usually assign a smaller probability to the first tokens (Fig. \ref{fig:first_tokens_high_rank}), so shorter texts would be less plausible.}

 Now, we would like to compare the plausibility of stegotexts produced by our method with the plausibility of real texts.
 To do so, we took 1000 Reddit posts/comments as examples of real texts.
 They come from different Reddit communities (subreddits) and are very heterogeneous in topic and tone \citep{Trimness82025datauniversereddit_dataset_145}.
 We truncate them to be exactly 85 tokens long and compute their probabilities as assigned by the LLM Llama 3 8b \citep{grattafiori2024llama}.
 The Reddit texts are more recent than Llama 3 and therefore cannot appear in its training corpus.
 We take three texts from the 1000 to produce 100 stegotexts for each with our method, and look at their probabilities compared to the ones of real texts.
 We chose the three texts at $\mu$, $\mu - 2\sigma$, and $\mu + 2\sigma$ of the real text distribution.
 As seen in Figure \ref{fig-probtext}, in every case, the probabilities associated to their stegotexts are within the real text distribution.
 We build different stegotexts using different prompts as $k$ (a random subsample of the prompts in \citep{awesome-chatgpt-prompts}).